-I laugh thinking of the days I conscientiously carried around a pegless clothesline that was recommended to me the very first time I jetsetted away from home (and that I never, EVER used).
-Back when I carried a film camera and Facebook didn’t exist.
-Now with years of travel experience and wisdom acquired from all types of adventures, my packing list looks a lot different to how it did back then.
+I laugh thinking of the days I conscientiously carried around a pegless clothesline that was recommended to me as a “travel essential” the very first time I jet-setted away from home (and that I never, EVER used).
+That was back when I carried a film camera and social media didn’t exist.
+Now with years of experience and wisdom acquired from all types of adventures, my packing list looks a lot different to how it did back then.

 1. Packing Cubes

-4. A secure wallet
+4. Secure wallet

 6. GoToob carry-on size liquid containers

-I broke and leaked my way through a few sets of cheaper, more flimsy, carry-on toiletry bottles and containers until I came across these.
-Since using GoToobs, I have never had a leak or a break and I’m still using my original set years later.
-The wide opening makes refilling them easy, and the twist top has inbuilt labels.
+I broke and leaked my way through a few sets of cheaper, more flimsy, carry-on toiletry bottles and containers until I came across Humangear’s GoToobs.
+Since using GoToobs for over a decade now, I have never had a leak or a break and I’m still using my original set.
+I’ve even bought them as gifts for others.

 9. A pen or two